-The Cellasto Plant contains the following emission units relating to Rule 290 subject equipment: EUELAREACTOR210, EUELAREACTOR220, EUELAREACTOR230, EUELAREACTOR240, EUELAREACTOR250, EUELAOVEN101, EUELAOVEN102, EUELAOVEN103, EUELAOVEN104, EUELAOVEN105, EUELAOVEN106, EUELAOVEN107, EUELAOVEN108, EUELAOVEN109, EUELADEBURRING, and EUELAMOLDING.
+The Cellasto Plant contains the following emission units relating to Rule 290 subject equipment listed in MI-ROP-M4777-2015: EUELAREACTOR210, EUELAREACTOR220, EUELAREACTOR230, EUELAREACTOR240, EUELAREACTOR250, EUELAOVEN101, EUELAOVEN102, EUELAOVEN103, EUELAOVEN104, EUELAOVEN105, EUELAOVEN106, EUELAOVEN107, EUELAOVEN108, EUELAOVEN109, EUELADEBURRING, and EUELAMOLDING.
+The facility is also claiming the dry material handling of NDI which is controlled by two dust collectors is exempt from PTI requirements per Rule 290.